Columbine High School massacre: 11:29–11:36 am: Library massacre

-Klebold was quoted as saying they might start knifing people, but they never did.
+At this point, Klebold was quoted as saying they might start knifing people, but they never did.
 They headed towards the library's main counter.
 Harris threw a Molotov cocktail toward the southwestern end of the library, but it failed to explode.
 They converged close to where Todd had moved after having been wounded.
 Klebold pulled the chair out from the desk, then he pointed his TEC-9 at Todd, who was wearing a white hat.
 Klebold asked if he was a jock, and when Todd said no, Klebold responded "Well, that's good.
 We don't like jocks."
 Klebold then demanded to see his face; Todd partly lifted his hat so his face would remain obscured.
 When Klebold asked Todd to give him one reason why he should not kill him, Todd said: "I don't want trouble."
 Klebold responded back angrily "Trouble?
 You don't even know what fucking trouble is!"
 Todd tried to correct himself: "That's not what I meant!
 I mean, I don't have a problem with you guys.
 I never will and I never did."
 Klebold then told Harris he was going to let Todd live, but that Harris could kill him if he wanted.

 Harris appeared to pay no attention and stated that he and Klebold should head to the cafeteria.
 Klebold fired into an open library staff break room, hitting a small television.
 While Harris was walking away, Klebold said, "One more thing!", then picked up the chair beside the library counter under which Patti Nielson was hiding, and slammed the chair down on top of the computer terminal and library counter.
 Klebold joined Harris at the library entrance.
 The two walked out of the library at 11:36.
 Cautiously, fearing the shooters' return, 10 injured and 29 uninjured survivors began to evacuate the library through the north emergency exit door, which led to the sidewalk next to the west entrance.
 Kacey Ruegsegger was evacuated from the library by Craig Scott.
 Had she not been evacuated at this point, Ruegsegger would likely have bled to death from her injuries.
 Patrick Ireland, unconscious, and Lisa Kreutz, unable to move, remained in the building.
 Patti Nielson crawled into the exterior break room, into which Klebold had earlier fired shots, and hid in a cupboard.